Matryoshka

 RLM includes `lattice-mcp`, an MCP (Model Context Protocol) server for direct access to the Nucleus engine.
 This allows coding agents to analyze documents with **80%+ token savings** compared to reading files directly.

-The key advantage is **handle-based results**: query results are stored server-side in SQLite, and the agent receives compact stubs like `$res1: Array(1000) [preview...]` instead of full data.
+The key advantage is **handle-based results**: query results are stored server-side in SQLite, and the agent receives compact stubs like `$grep_error: Array(1000) [preview...]` instead of full data.
+Handle names are derived from the command for easy identification.
 Operations chain server-side without roundtripping data.

 #### Available Tools